brianhyun/web-forum/client/README.md

 -   [x] Encrypt Private Password Before Saving to DB
 -   [x] The User model has to have an array that stores the ids of all the forums of which the user is a member.
 -   [x] Access the User's ID from User's document when creating a new forum.
 Add the forum id to the user via the user's id.
+-   [x] After every refresh, the Redux store is wiped of its data.
+I'll have to save the data (I wish to persist) to localStorage and retrieve it on every reload and redux store update.
+Or, I can use a third-party library; however, most of the available packages (e.g. redux-persist) are not frequently maintained.
+-   [x] 'forumAuthSlice.js' in createForum() function: dispatch is causing error.
+(Resolution: I was sending data to my backend in the wrong format.)

 # Stuff I Learned